grafana/plugin-tools/docusaurus/docs/tutorials/ui-extensions/create-an-extension-point.md

   - apps
 ---

-An "extension point" is a part of your plugin UI or Grafana UI where other plugins can hook in with either links or React components to extend the user experience.
-[Read more about extensions under key concepts](../../key-concepts/ui-extensions.md).
+An "extension point" is a part of your plugin UI or Grafana UI where other plugins can hook in with either links or React components, to extend the user experience based on a context exposed by the extension point.

+ Read more about extensions under [key concepts](../../key-concepts/ui-extensions.md).

 | Type          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |